Key Information

 Placements

 As a part of the programme, you are required undertake a placement where you need to acquire 100 hours of face-to-face therapeutic work.
 The purpose of the placement is to enable you to develop experience in delivering therapy and competence in counselling skills.
-You will be required to engage in a minimum of two hours of individual supervision per month from the start of the placement.
+You will be required to engage in a minimum of minimum of 1.5 hours of individual supervision per calendar month (i.e., ratio of 8 hours counselling to 1 hour supervision, with supervision every two weeks) from the start of the placement.
 Supervision is compulsory, external to the programme, and needs to be independently arranged by each student.

 How you are assessed

 Students are assessed through a range of assessment types and formats.
-These include essays, case studies, presentations, counselling role plays, research reports, research proposals, and a portfolio.
+These include essays, case examples, presentations, counselling role plays, research reports, research proposals, and portfolios.

 Career Development